jhpyle/docassemble/_docs/template.md

 to define `disclaimer`.
 If it finds the `template` block above, it will define the `disclaimer` variable.

-A template, once defined, is a variable of type [`DATemplate`].
-However, this variable will be undefined each time the screen loads.
-Therefore, if the variables that the template depends on are redefined, the template will change accordingly.

 Optionally, a `template` can have a `subject`:

 {% include side-by-side.html demo="template-subject" %}